top of page

 3. K9 Sales Websites and Marketplaces

 Online platforms may list police dogs for sale, but caution is advised.
 Verify the credibility of sellers and request detailed information about the dog’s training and health.
-It is my opinion the business aspect of the k9 industry often causes the testing standards to substandard levels.
+It is my opinion that the business aspect of the K9 industry often causes the testing standards to fall to substandard levels.

 4. K9 Training Schools

 Some schools offer dogs that have completed their training programs.
-Purchasing from these schools is no guarantee a certain level of skill and obedience has been achieved.
-Bullocks k9 suggests independent certification by AWDA, NAPWDA, IPWADA or other reputable organization.
+Purchasing from these schools is no guarantee that a certain level of skill and obedience has been achieved.
+Bullocks K9 suggests independent certification by AWDA, NAPWDA, IPWADA, or other reputable organizations.
+The number one this is to buy dogs that can complete street training, OJT no dog at 16-20 months is 100% finished, the dog requires time and deployment experience

 Who Buys a $150,000 Dog?